 Sediment is a major contributor to water pollution.
+Although erosion and sedimentation are natural processes, they are often accelerated by human activities, including construction and redevelopment.
 Stormwater from streets, parking lots, and other impervious surfaces carries suspended sediment consisting of fine particles of soil, dust, and dirt in moving water.
 Although erosion and sedimentation are natural processes, they are often accelerated by human activities, including construction and redevelopment.
+In addition to excess sediment from upland areas, increased peak flows in streams can accelerate ravine and streambank erosion

 Regardless of its source, sediment deposition decreases water depth, degrades water quality, smothers fish and wildlife habitat, and degrades aesthetics.
 Sediment deposition can also wholly or partially block stormwater infrastructure and contribute to flooding.
 Sediment deposition in stormwater ponds and wetlands also reduces the storage volume capacity, diminishing water retention and/or water quality functions of these resources.